AndrijaMarkic/C.R.E.S.H.O.-Chatbot-koji-prica-o-crticima/README.md

   playsound,
   sklearn and thats it.

+ Also to use more voices just open folder "glasovi extra" and run every file in folder.
+Than every voice will be installed in your computer.

  To see it works run "main.py" or if you want to see how app work just opet in "App" folder and run "CRESHO_App.py"